Skyfield: Home • Table of Contents • Changelog • API Reference

 Julian year = 2014.0000

 Finally, Barycentric Dynamical Time (TDB) runs at approximately the rate that an atomic clock would run if it were at rest with respect to the Solar System barycenter, and therefore unaffected by the Earth’s motion.
-The acceleration that Earth experiences in its orbit — sometimes speeding up, sometimes slowing down — varies the rate at which our atomic clocks seem to run to an outside observer, as predicted by Einstein’s theory of General Relativity.
-So physical simulations of the Solar System tend to use TDB, which is continuous with the Teph time scale traditionally used for Solar System and spacecraft simulations at the Jet Propulsion Laboratory.
+The acceleration that Earth experiences in its orbit — sometimes speeding up, sometimes slowing down — varies the rate at which our atomic clocks run relative to an outside observer, as predicted by Einstein’s theory of General Relativity.
+So physical simulations of the Solar System use TDB as their clock.
+It is considered equivalent to the Teph time scale traditionally used for Solar System and spacecraft simulations at the Jet Propulsion Laboratory.

 Finally, UT1 is the least uniform time scale of all because its clock cannot be housed in a laboratory, nor is its rate established by any human convention.
 It is, rather, the clock whose “hand” is the rotation of the Earth itself!
 The direction that the Earth is facing determines not only the coordinates of every city and observatory in the world, but also the local directions that each site will designate as their local “up”, “north”, and “east”.